Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Price Prediction and Inference with Deep Neural Networks

 The adjusted nominal level for the confidence interval for $V_{it}'\theta_s$ is $1-\alpha/2$.
 Similarly, for judging the statistical significance of particular coefficients (or other functionals), we can consider multiple $p$ values $(P^{s})_{s=1}^S$ and aggregate them by taking the median p-value and comparing this p-value to the adjusted nominal level $\alpha/2$.
-This approach exploits the fact that the median of arbitrarily correlated variables with the marginal standard uniform distribution is stochastically dominated by the variable $2\cdot \mathrm{Uniform}(0,1)$.
-The p-values are asymptotically uniformly distributed.
-We have not pursued this approach in this version of the paper due to the high computational costs associated with training $S$ instead of just one model.
+This approach exploits the fact that the median of arbitrarily correlated variables whose marginal distributions are standard uniform is stochastically dominated by the variable $2\cdot \mathrm{Uniform}(0,1)$; the resulting $p$-values are asymptotically uniformly distributed.
+We do not pursue this approach in the present paper as it requires training $S$ models instead of just one model.

 \end{remark}